LauRolon/Apple-Year2/README.md

 Data analysis workflow:

-1)Lm occurrance data
+1)Lm occurrence analysis

-2)CoDa analysis of microbiota and mycobiota
+2)Compositional data analysis of microbiota and mycobiota

 3)Differencial abundance analysis by facility and Lm presence

-4)randomForest analysis to determine OTUs that classify into Lm positive or negative
+4)Random forest analysis to determine OTUs that classify into Lm positive or negative

 5)Core microbiota and network analyses